Home! » M » Marg Helgenberger » Biography

 Biography

-A comely, red-haired leading lady with an open-faced, forceful manner, Marg Helgenberger began on the small screen as the feisty rookie police officer Siobhan Ryan on ABC's Irish-flavored daytime soap, "Ryan's Hope".
-After some primetime guest spots, she landed a regular role supporting Margot Kidder and James Reid on the short-lived CBS series about two former con artists, "Shell Game" (1987).
-She fared better with her second series, winning an Emmy for the provocative Vietnam War drama, "China Beach" (1988-91).
+A comely, red-haired leading lady with an open-faced, forceful manner, Marg Helgenberger began on the small screen as the feisty rookie police officer Siobhan Ryan on ABC's Irish-flavored daytime soap, %22Ryan's Hope%22.
+After some primetime guest spots, she landed a regular role supporting Margot Kidder and James Reid on the short-lived CBS series about two former con artists, %22Shell Game%22 (1987).
+She fared better with her second series, winning an Emmy for the provocative Vietnam War drama, %22China Beach%22 (1988-91).
 As K.C., a prostitute who attaches herself to a M.A.S.H. unit in Vietnam, Helgenberger brought forthright feminist insights to her brash, hard-bitten character.
-Though she would have a recurring role as George Clooney's love interest on NBC's popular medical drama "ER" in 1996, she had to wait for her return as a series regular until the Las Vegas-set "CSI: Crime Scene Investigation" (CBS, 2000- ).
+Though she would have a recurring role as George Clooney's love interest on NBC's popular medical drama %22ER%22 in 1996, she had to wait for her return as a series regular until the Las Vegas-set %22CSI: Crime Scene Investigation%22 (CBS, 2000- ).
 Cast as senior forensics investigator Catherine Willows, who tries to balance work and motherhood, the actress enjoyed a meaty role that earned her an Emmy nomination in its first season.

 Greetings Cards